stackbit-projects/ever-a9fba/src/pages/blog/customer-loyalty.md

 title: EverTrust OCSP
 subtitle: A story about customer loyalty
 author: src/data/authors/jane-doe.yaml
-excerpt: "EverTrust OCSP is a full featured, easy to use\_and versatile OCSP responder solution,\_meeting the needs related to certificate"
+excerpt: "EverTrust OCSP is a full featured, easy to use\_and versatile OCSP responder solution,\_meeting the needs related to certificate\_validation within corporate environments or\_over the Internet"
 date: '2021-01-03'
 thumb_image: images/3_thumb.jpg
 thumb_image_alt: A group of people working in a cafe